-Master of Science in Nursing (MSN) Curriculum Calendar of Course Offerings
+Graduate Nursing Curricula Calendar of Course Offerings

 The tables below offer information as to when courses are traditionally taught to help students plan.

 If looking for a plan of study or information about course pre-requisites and co-requisites, please consult the WSoN website and the KSU Graduate Catalog.
 In the event of course withdrawals, failures, leaves of absence, or other adjustments, students will need to make an individualized Plan of Study with their Program Coordinator.